|Nutrition Facts (per serving)|

 - Salt and pepper to taste

-- Pile flour on clean countertop.
-Make a well in the center and add in the pumpkin puree.
+Pour flour on clean countertop.
+Make a well in the center and add the pumpkin puree.

 Divide the dough into parts and cover with plastic wrap to keep it from drying out.
 Form dough into a small balls.

-With a rolling pin, roll out each ball into a disc and then into a very thin sheet (you should almost be able to see through it in parts).
-Using a pizza cutter, cut into 1/4" long strips.
+With a rolling pin, roll out each ball into a disc and then into a very thin sheet (you should almost be able to see through it).
+Using a pizza cutter, cut into 1/4-inch long strips.
 Make noodle into little nests until ready to cook.
 Repeat with remaining dough balls.

-To cook: bring to a boil two quarts of salted water.
+In a large pot, bring two quarts of salted water to a boil.
 Drop noodles into the water a few at a time.
-Cook 2 to 3 minutes until al dente, or until the noodles start to float.
+Cook 2 to 3 minutes until al dente, or the noodles start to float.

-Meanwhile, melt butter in skillet.
-Add sage, half of the cheese, and salt and pepper to taste.
+Meanwhile, melt the butter in skillet.
+Add sage, half of the cheese, plus salt and pepper to taste.
 Stir to combine.